milsbeary/milsbeary/README.md

 B) Supervised and reinforcement learning, both applied and theoretical

-C) Big data analytics and mining

-D) High-performance and parallel computing for large-scale simulations, data processing, and machine learning
+C) High-performance and parallel computing for large-scale simulations and machine learning

 I'm open to project colaborations, feel free to reach out.